COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 Set up a separate work area

 Make sure you have a separate room or enclosed area where you can work.
-If possible, invest in a separate telephone line for the business.
+If possible, invest in a separate phone line for the business.
 This separation will help you treat it as a place of focus and concentration.

 Running a successful home business requires self-discipline, especially if you are a sole trader.
 Without the social interaction and motivation that occurs in a corporate office, you may feel a lack of focus.
 One strategy to keep you motivated is to set small hourly goals.